barnex/bruteray/README.md

 Bruteray is a hobby ray tracer.
 It employs bi-directional path tracing, a ray tracing method that:
-  - produces very realistic images
+  - is physically accurate and produces realistic images
   - is relatively simple to implement
   - is rather brute force.